Display Accessibility Tools

 All students should be able to reason and communicate proficiently in mathematics.
 They should have knowledge of and skill in the use of the vocabulary, forms of representation, materials, tools, techniques, and intellectual methods of the discipline of mathematics, including the ability to define and solve problems with reason, insight, inventiveness, and technical proficiency.

-CMP is a problem-centered math curriculum.
-This means that mathematical concepts are embedded in interesting problems.
-As students explore a series of connected problems, they develop understanding of the embedded ideas.
 With the aid of the teacher, students abstract powerful mathematical ideas, skills, and problem-solving strategies.
+Students record their learning of mathematical ideas, procedures, and vocabulary in notebooks.
+The notebook becomes a valuable resource for students with notes, vocabulary explanations, and worked examples for future reference.
 CMP students are developing mathematical habits of mind: solving problems, reflecting on solution methods, examining why the methods work, comparing methods, generalizing methods, and relating methods to those used in previous situations.